Mesh Augmentation of LoRaWAN-based IoT Networks: System Overview

 A LoRaWAN message generated by an end-device (ED) is received by a LIMA Router (LR), which encapsulates the message within a LIMA header and multi-hop forwards it over other LR until it reaches a LIMA Gateway (LG) where it is decapsulated and sent to the Server.
 In this section we discuss the details of the LIMA header and the constraints on its fields.

-In order to perform forwarding, a LIMA Node (LN), which could be an LR or an LG needs to have a unique identifier/address.
+In order to perform forwarding, a LIMA Node (LN), which could be an LR or an LG, needs to have a unique identifier/address.
 The LIMA protocol assigns addresses to LRs and LGs using an address space that is distinct from that used by LoRaWAN.
 Specifically, the LIMA address or \textit{identifier} of an LN is a 2-byte hash of some 8-byte hardware identifier that is guaranteed to be unique.
 For example, the unique hardware identifier could be the DevEUI of the LoRa chip for an LR, or the GatewayEUI for an LG.
 LIMA identifiers are used within the LIMA header to identify LIMA nodes and will be referred to as “LG/LR/LN id”.
 Non-LIMA entities such as EDs and Network/Application servers will not see these identifiers.

-Before discussing the LIMA header, it is important to have an idea of the LoRaWAN header and its usage.
-We refer the reader to the LoRaWAN message format~\cite{ttn-lorawan-format} and as part of Figure~\ref{fig:lima-header}.
-All fields in that figure outside of the LIMA Header and its constituents are LoRaWAN fields.
-A LoRaWAN frame consists of a PHYPayload prepended by a preamble and other PHY layer fields.
-The PHYPayload contains a MAC Header (MHDR), followed by a MACPayload, followed by a Message Integrity Check (MIC).
-The first three bits of the MHDR consists of the Frame Type (FType) which tells the recipient the kind of message that is being sent (refer section 4.2 of~\cite{loraallianceTS001104LoRaWAN} for a list of types).

-LIMA is at the MAC layer and above and therefore "sees" only the PHYPayload sent/received from the LoRa radio.
+The LIMA header is used to transparently "tunnel" a LoRaWAN uplink or downlink message between the ED and the Server.
+Figure~\ref{fig:lima-header} shows the LIMA Header within the context of the LoRaWAN header~\cite{ttn-lorawan-format}.
+All fields shown within the expansion of the LIMA Header are new fields used only by LIMA, and all fields outside of that are LoRaWAN-specified fields.
+LIMA uses some of these fields but does not modify them.
+LIMA is at the MAC layer and above, and therefore "sees" only the PHYPayload from the LoRa radio.
 LIMA prepends a LIMA header to the PHYPayload (i.e., before the MHDR) as illustrated in Figure~\ref{fig:lima-header}.
-The LIMA header consists of a Prefix followed by several protocol fields, and the Prefix itself has three fields as shown.
-We now elaborate on the semantics of these fields.
+The LIMA header fields can be grouped into three: a \textit{Prefix}, a set of fields for \textit{forwarding and metadata}, and \textit{protocol specific} fields.
+We now elaborate on these fields.